 But Emma Smith decided to stay near Nauvoo, where Joseph's body was buried.
 She paid the money Joseph owed for buying the swamp that became Nauvoo.
-Emma raised Joseph's children to love their father and taught them he was a good man who never committed adultery.
-For many years Joseph's sons told Brigham Young and the Mountain Mormons they were wrong to teach that a man could marry more than one woman.
-They said their father, Joseph Smith, would never have taught adultery.
+Emma raised Joseph's children to honor their father as a good man who had never committed adultery.
+For many years Joseph's sons told Brigham Young and the Mountain Mormons that they were wrong to teach that a man could marry more than one woman.
+They said their father, Joseph Smith, would never have taught such a thing because they thought it was adultery.

-Hyrum's son believed families could be together forever.
+Hyrum's son believed what his uncle Joseph Smith taught about families being together forever.
 He wanted to prove his cousins were wrong.
 Hyrum's son and others asked the women to write about being sealed to Joseph.
-The cousins fought in court about what Joseph taught.
+The cousins fought in court about who was right about what Joseph taught.
 Many people told the judge that Joseph taught about how families can be together forever, even when a man had more than one wife.

 But they did not talk about Dr. Bennett and the many people who had sinned.
 They did not want to remember the sins of anyone who had repented.
-The people who knew about the secret sins got old and died.
-The righteous leaders, like Joseph Smith, did not write about the secret adultery.
-So the young people did not understand why men like Dr. Bennett and William Law would lie.
-They started to believe the lies about Joseph Smith.
-People started publishing books that said that Joseph committed adultery like Dr. Bennett and other secret adulterers.
-Really Joseph taught repentance and tried to fix the problems caused by the adulterers.
+They wanted to protect them from the shame.
+In time the people who knew about the secret sins died.
+The righteous leaders, like Joseph Smith, did not write much about the secret adultery.
+So the young people did not understand why men like Dr. Bennett and William Law would lie about Joseph.
+Some began to believe the lies about Joseph Smith.

+People started publishing books that said that Joseph did and taught the same things as Dr. Bennett and other secret adulterers.
+Really he taught repentance and tried to fix the problems caused by the adulterers.
 When people learn about the many women Joseph helped, they think it was adultery.
 They believe the writers who say Joseph was a secret adulterer.

 But God loves all his children.
-He asks those who believe His prophets and pray for those children of God who do not believe.
+He asks those who believe His prophets to pray for those children of God who do not believe.
 He asks those who believe to be baptized for those who die without baptism.
 He asks us to forgive, the way Christ forgave.
 And He asks us to be families and love one another.
 He asks us to care about our ancestors.
 He asks us to grow up to be good parents for our children.